Basic language elements

 Comments in SQL

-Comments are primarily used to facilitate the clarity and maintainability of SQL scripts.
-They can be added at the discretion of the user anywhere in the SQL script.
+Comments are primarily used to make SQL scripts clear and maintainable, and can be added anywhere in an SQL script.

-• Block comments are delimited by the characters /* and */, and can span across several lines.
-All the characters between the delimiters are ignored.
+Block comments are delimited by /* and */, and can span across several lines.
+All characters between the delimiters are ignored.
+Characters after the closing delimiter will be interpreted as code.

 -- This is a comment